August 10, 2023

 Awardrobe Clothing Event Youth Checklist

-- Review the Awardrobe Clothing Event rules (on the State Fair information page).
+- Review the Awardrobe Clothing Event rules in the fair book.
 Please take note of these rules FAQs.

 - 4-H members can represent their county at the state fair event in only one class per year.
 Counties will determine with their judges which entries will be selected for the state fair.